- Published on

 But sometimes you want to check the type based on something else, for example a property value.

-You won’t get much type hinting by simply using Equality Narrowing on Authentication.security_protocol
+You won’t get much type hinting by simply using Equality Narrowing on Authentication.security_protocol, unlike with TypeScript for example.

 While writing the following function your IDE will not give you any narrowed down type hints.
 When you dot into the

-on line 2, you’ll still see sasl_mechanism
+properties of auth on line 2, you’ll still see sasl_mechanism which is not a property of SSLAuthentication.

 def do_something(auth: Authentication) -> str: